TheAdamLabs/Todo2-public/README.md

 ## ✨ The Ultimate Developer Task Manager for VS Code

 **Todo2** is not just another todo list.
-It's an intelligent task management system powered by the **MCP (Multi-Contextual Prompts) Client**, designed to live right inside your favorite editor.
+It's an intelligent task management system powered by the **MCP (Model Context Protocol)**, designed to live right inside your favorite editor.
 It helps you manage complex development workflows with AI-powered task generation, state management, and seamless integration with your coding environment.